sigilbyte/openrouter-discord-chatbot/README.md

 ![Status](https://img.shields.io/badge/status-prerelease-yellow)

-a *minimal*, *open source* Discord chat bot with chat context and seamless switching of models enabled by the OpenRouter API. written in typescript, using the bun runtime and bun tests.
+a *minimal*, *open source* Discord chat bot with chat context and seamless switching of models enabled by the [OpenRouter API](https://openrouter.ai/). written in typescript, using bun runtime and bun tests.

 ## features so far